bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 <em>Object.create() is a method available on all JavaScript objects.
 It takes two arguments: the object you want to copy…</em>dev.to</a><a href="https://dev.to/vzing/object-create-when-and-why-to-use-20m9" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/@bojangbusiness/javascript-functional-programming-map-filter-and-reduce-846ff9ba492d" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/@bojangbusiness/javascript-functional-programming-map-filter-and-reduce-846ff9ba492d"><strong>JavaScript Functional Programming — map, filter and reduce</strong><br />
-<em>Even if you don’t know what functional programming is you’ve probably been using map, filter and reduce just because…</em>medium.com</a><a href="https://medium.com/@bojangbusiness/javascript-functional-programming-map-filter-and-reduce-846ff9ba492d" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>Even if you don't know what functional programming is you've probably been using map, filter and reduce just because…</em>medium.com</a><a href="https://medium.com/@bojangbusiness/javascript-functional-programming-map-filter-and-reduce-846ff9ba492d" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/@joomiguelcunha/learn-map-filter-and-reduce-in-javascript-ea59009593c4" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/@joomiguelcunha/learn-map-filter-and-reduce-in-javascript-ea59009593c4"><strong>Learn map, filter and reduce in Javascript</strong><br />
 <em>The perfect toolset for your venture in Functional Programming</em>medium.com</a><a href="https://medium.com/@joomiguelcunha/learn-map-filter-and-reduce-in-javascript-ea59009593c4" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>